Criminal Minds season 16

 The sixteenth season of the American police procedural crime drama television series Criminal Minds, now subtitled Evolution, follows members of the Behavioral Analysis Unit (BAU) as they are faced with a network of serial killers built during the COVID-19 pandemic.
-Evolution serves as a revival of the series after its original run on CBS ended two years earlier.
+The season serves as a first season revival of the series after its original run on CBS ended two years earlier.

 The season premiered on November 24, 2022 on Paramount+ in the U.S. and on Disney+ in other regions on November 25, 2022.
 In January 2023, Evolution was renewed for another season.